dakilaledesma/intro-ml/cnn-tutorial.md

 # Convolutional Neural Networks

+## Cool visualization
+I'd like to start this off with a cool visualization of how data propagates through a simple ConvNet: https://cs.stanford.edu/people/karpathy/convnetjs/demo/mnist.html (scroll down to network visualization).
+You can see how the data changes as it passes through convolution layers as well as pooling layers, all the way down until it gets classified in a fully connected/dense layer.
+Pretty cool.

 ## Short Reading
 ### What is a convolutional neural network?
 Generally, a supervised convolutional neural network comprises of one or more convolution layers added before a set of fully connected (Dense) layers for classification.
 Convolutions are in charge of taking features (feature extraction) and new representations of them in order to help the output.